Chance started his life as a showjumper but he knocked too many poles down so he was - luckily for us - sold.

 When we bought Grace she had never been away from where she was born so it took her a while to settle in.
 She is a lively ride and usually ridden by Sarah as a lead horse on hacks.

 Bill is Grace's half sister - they have the same Mum but different Dads.
 He was born and backed in England then came to France as a 3 year old.

 He is a very willing boy to ride and is progressing well in his training.
 He is quite a nervous jumper but he will get better with time and patience.

 JJ is the perfect pink pony that came to live at Saumort in 2014 with his owner, Alex.

 He is a schoolmaster who has been hunting in Ireland and competed in cross country and dressage.

-While JJ loves his herd and is always playing with Bill in the field he still loves to come in and whinny at everyone to get lots of attention!
+While JJ loves his herd and is always playing with Flora in the field he still loves to come in and whinny at everyone to get lots of attention!